protieusz/Kolossus/README.md

 -Stabilizers cutout was made but was not sure about the dimensions since I have never used stabs before so a STEP case file will be included so you can cut the stab cut out further if needed.
 I am planning to build mine without any stabs.
 As always print at your own risk.
 No support will be given.

--Case usb c opening will be adjusted in the future to accommodate the wider USB C magnetic port.
+-Case usb c opening ~~will be~~ adjusted ~~in the future~~ to accommodate the wider USB C magnetic port.
+Updated bottom case on October 31, 2024.

 -New full case variant designs will be printed soon.
 Stay tuned.